melaniam/my-workshops/README.md

 # Technical Workshop

-The goal of this repo is to store the technical workshops that I plan to use during trainings.
+The goal of this repo is to store the technical workshops that I plan to use for trainings.